-We stayed at the famous Eliassen Rorbuer one night and we could not be happier.
-The cabins are amazing.
+We stayed at the famous Eliassen Rorbuer for one night and could not be happier – the cabins are amazing!

-Of course, keep in mind that the price does not include sheets, towels, or cleaning.
-You have to leave the cabin as you found it so that you will not be charged a 40 € fee.
+Keep in mind that the price does not include sheets, towels, or cleaning.
+You have to leave the cabin as you found it to avoid a 40 € fee.

 Total expenses on accommodation of one night in the Rorbuer = 130 €

-Finally we could not do it, but our plan was to sign up for a whale watching excursion.
-For this it was necessary to have a good telephoto lens, so we decided to rent the 70-200 2’8 for Nikon.
+Although part of our original plan was to join a whale watching excursion, we could not do it in the end.
+For such, it was necessary to have a good telephoto lens, so we rented a 70-200 2’8 for Nikon.

-However, although we did not use it for whales, we used it for a lot of photographs of the fjords.
+While we did not use it for capturing whales, we did use it for a lot of photographs of the fjords.

-Total cost of telephoto rental = € 100
+Total cost of telephoto lens rental = € 100

 EXPENSES DURING THE TRIP

-I think this is one of the few trips where we did not used cash money at all.
-We paid everything with our credit cards.
-Our expenses were based mainly on gasoline.
+I think this is one of the few trips where we did not use cash money at all.
+We paid for everything with our credit cards, with gasoline being our main expense.

-90% of the diets during our trip to Lofoten was food taken from home.
+90% of what we ate during our trip to Lofoten was the food we had brought from home.
 As we commented at the beginning of the post, Norway is an expensive country, so if you do not want to spend a lot on this trip, I recommend that you bring a checked bag filled with food.

-Total expenses of diets (supermarkets and airport meals) = 150 €
+Total expenses of food (supermarkets and airport meals) = 350 €

-Feeling the magic of the Northern Lights and the immensity of the fjords is priceless.
-We dedicated ourselves to these two functions during the 10 days that lasted our trip to Lofoten.
-However, there are other activities that perhaps you will do, such as whale watching, kayaking or visiting museums.
+Feeling the magic of Northern Lights and immensity of the fjords is priceless.
+We dedicated ourselves to these two activities during our 10 days in Lofoten.
+However, there are other activities that perhaps would still be of interest, such as whale watching, kayaking, or visiting museums.

-In this case you should also consider the price of these activities for your travel budget to Lofoten.
+In this case, you should consider the price of these activities for your travel budget to Lofoten.

 Total expenses for Fjords + fishermen’s huts + northern lights contemplation = free!

-TRAVEL BUDGET TO LOFOTEN IN 10 DAYS PER PERSON = 1230 €
+TRAVEL BUDGET FOR A 10-DAY LOFOTEN TRIP BY rv PER PERSON = 1430 € + flights